Practical Nursing Specialist MOS 68C

 Their job functions may vary based on the area they are working in.

-If they are working in surgical they can be required to assist the physician during a procedure, dress wounds, apply first-aid, a tourniquet or perform other methods to stop bleeding.
+If they are working in surgery, they may be required to assist the physician during a procedure, dress wounds, apply first-aid, a tourniquet, or perform other methods to stop bleeding.

 If working in OB they may be required to care for a newborn or new mother.

-When working in emergency, job tasks may include performing life saving measures including CPR or immediate procedures.
+When working in Emergency care, job tasks may include performing life-saving measures including CPR or immediate procedures.

-The specialist assist with admittance and discharge of a patient.
+The specialists assist with admittance and discharge of patients.

-This means that they work to not only heal whatever ailment they have, but to make them as comfortable as possible during the process.
+This means that they work to not only heal whatever ailment the patients have but to make them as comfortable as possible during the process.

-Any treatment given, notes taken or discharge instructions given will be documented in the appropriate computer systems.
+Any treatment given, notes taken, or physician instructions given will be documented in the appropriate computer systems.

-Because these specialist work in a medical setting, their hours may be long and they may often vary.
+Because these specialists work in a medical setting, their hours may be long and they may often vary.

 The Army Recruiting video below provides more information on training and job functions.